Ford Institute Leadership Program

-The Leadership Development training consists of 48 class hours held over four Friday–Saturday sessions.
-The classes focus on developing the community leadership capacity of individuals.
-The training emphasizes an interactive and facilitative style rather than lectures.
-It draws on the knowledge and skills of those in the room, augmented by the lessons in the curriculum.
+The Leadership Development training consisted of 48 class hours held over four Friday–Saturday sessions.
+The classes focused on developing the community leadership capacity of individuals.
+The training emphasized an interactive and facilitative style rather than lectures.
+It drew on the knowledge and skills of those in the room, augmented by the lessons in the curriculum.

-A typical class consists of about 25 individuals (high-school students to retired seniors) with leadership experience ranging from emerging to seasoned.
-This training is designed for a diverse mix of citizens representing business, government and non-profit sectors.
+A typical class consisted of about 25 individuals (high-school students to retired seniors) with leadership experience ranging from emerging to seasoned.
+This training was designed for a diverse mix of citizens representing business, government and non-profit sectors.

 - Community capacity and social capital